 Brush your furry friend regularly.
 In this case, use special brushes for cats.
 When bathing, use only specialized cosmetics for cats.

-If you don't walk your cat outside, treat her with weed from time to time, such as bringing her home from the street or buying her from pet stores.
+If you don't walk your cat outside, treat it with weed from time to time, for example, by bringing it home from the street or buying it from pet stores.

-If you feed your pet with a properly balanced diet, then problems should not arise.
-Another thing is when you feed a cat with economy class food or only meat (because the animal refuses to eat the rest), then in this case, it is necessary to add vitamins to the diet to improve the cat's coat.
-The composition of these vitamins is based entirely on herbal basis.
+If you feed your pet a properly balanced diet, then there should be no problems.
+Another thing is when you feed your cat economy class food or only meat (because the animal refuses to eat the rest), then in this case, it is necessary to add vitamins to the diet to improve the cat’s coat.
+The composition of these vitamins is entirely herbal based.

-If you are afraid to give your cat vitamins or are just not sure that your cat is not eating properly, then it is worth contacting a veterinarian for help.
+If you are afraid to give your cat vitamins or are simply not sure that your cat is not eating properly, then you should contact your veterinarian for help.

 Pets bring a lot of joy to their owners.
-At the same time, you have to carefully care for and take care of the health of the pet.
+At the same time, you have to carefully care for and take care of your pet’s health.
 You should pay attention to any alarming symptoms and changes in well-being in order to help your pet in time.
-Our article tells what to do if the cat's hair climbs, and what causes such conditions.
+Our article tells you what to do if your cat’s hair is coming out, and what can cause such conditions.

-If you notice that your pet's hair climbs more than usual, you should definitely find out the reasons for this condition.
-Optionally, this may be due to ailments, most of the negative factors can be eliminated on their own.
+If you notice that your pet's fur is growing more than usual, you should definitely find out the reasons for this condition.
+This may not necessarily be associated with ailments; most negative factors can be eliminated on your own.

-1. Seasonal molt.
-In the wild, this occurs in the spring, but domestic cats may shed several times a year, regardless of weather conditions.
+1. Seasonal shedding.
+In the wild, this happens in the spring, but domestic cats can shed several times a year, regardless of weather conditions.

-2. Nutrient deficiencies.
-Nutritional errors and seasonal beriberi also affect the condition of the coat.
-With a lack of vitamins and valuable organic compounds, the pet's cover thins noticeably.
+2. Lack of nutrients.
+Errors in nutrition and seasonal vitamin deficiencies also affect the condition of the coat.
+With a lack of vitamins and valuable organic compounds, the pet’s coat noticeably thins.

-3. stressful situations.
-Cardinal changes in life: moving, the birth of a child, the appearance of a new pet and other changes can negatively affect the health of a pet.
+3. Stressful situations.
+Dramatic changes in life: moving, having a child, having a new pet and other changes can have a negative impact on your pet’s health.

 4. Hormonal problems.
-The period of estrus, pregnancy and the birth of kittens can also be a factor influencing the condition and thickness of the coat.
-In addition, hormonal contraceptives that you give to the animal can also contribute to this.
+The period of estrus, pregnancy and the birth of kittens can also become a factor affecting the condition and thickness of the coat.
+In addition, the contraceptive hormonal drugs that you give to the animal can also contribute to this.

-5. Age changes.
-If the hair has become sparse on the face and near the ears, your pet may just be getting old.
-Hair loss in this case is associated with insufficient supply of nutrients to the hair follicle.
+5. Age-related changes.
+If the fur has become sparse on the face and near the ears, your pet may simply be getting old.
+Hair loss in this case is due to insufficient supply of nutrients to the hair follicle.

 6. Allergic reaction.
-Determining a possible allergen is extremely difficult, because you will have to literally deductively determine a possible enemy.
+Determining a possible allergen is extremely difficult, because you have to literally deductively determine the possible enemy.
 If such symptoms occur after hygiene procedures, it is worth changing the care product.
-It is much more difficult to determine the source of food or household allergies.
+It is much more difficult to determine the source of a food or household allergy.

-An examination by a veterinarian will help determine the exact cause.
-You should definitely visit a doctor, even if we are talking about a strong molt.
-The specialist can prescribe special vitamin supplements, as well as additional hair care measures.
+An examination with a veterinarian will help determine the exact cause.
+You should definitely visit a doctor, even if you are talking about severe shedding.
+The specialist can prescribe special vitamin supplements, as well as additional measures for caring for the coat.

-It should be noted that in cats and cats, hair loss is not only an aesthetic problem, but also a signal of internal problems.
+It should be noted that in cats, hair loss is not only an aesthetic problem, but also a signal of internal problems.

-The best option would be to contact the veterinarian.
-In other cases, you can help the pet yourself.
+The best option would be to contact a veterinarian.
+In other cases, you can help your pet yourself.

 How to eliminate hair loss:

-1. Provide your pet with the most healthy and varied diet.
+1. Provide your pet with the most healthy and varied diet possible.

 2. Give vitamin supplements regularly.

-3. Distract and calm if the animal is under nervous stress.
+3. Distract and calm if the animal is experiencing nervous stress.

-4. Periodically bathe and comb out the coat with a special brush.
+4. Periodically bathe and comb the coat with a special brush.

 6. Let your pet out into the fresh air.

-7. Undergo periodic preventive examinations by a specialist.
+7. Undergo periodic preventative examinations with a specialist.

 How to determine hair loss?

 Coat problems are hard to miss.
-If the number of hairs has become much larger than usually possible, we are talking about a normal molt.
-It is worth raising the alarm and running to the doctor with other symptoms.
+If the number of hairs has become much greater than usually possible, we are talking about normal shedding.
+If you have other symptoms, you should raise the alarm and run to the doctor.

-1. General health of the pet.
+1. General well-being of the pet.
 If he is too aggressive or passive, sleeps a lot or, conversely, stays awake for too long.
-In some cases, the animal itself can pull out tufts of wool, or comb into blood.
+In some cases, the animal itself may pull out tufts of hair or comb into blood.

-2. The nature of hair loss.
-Uniform loss is considered normal when bald spots and empty areas on the body of the animal are invisible.
+2. Nature of hair loss.
+Uniform hair loss is considered normal when bald spots and empty areas on the animal’s body are invisible.

 3. The appearance of wounds on the skin.
-Hair loss and the appearance of bleeding or rotting wounds are a signal for immediate medical attention.
+Hair loss and the appearance of bleeding or rotting wounds are a signal to immediately consult a doctor.

-4. Dandruff appeared at the roots of the hair.
-This can be a sign of allergies, fungal diseases, as well as improper care or the use of aggressive cosmetics.
+4. Dandruff has appeared at the roots of the fur.
+This may be a sign of allergies, fungal diseases, as well as improper care or use of aggressive cosmetics.

 What diseases cause hair loss?

-The disease can be "brought" on clothes or shoes, as well as accidentally infect a pet along with food.
+The disease can be “brought” on clothes or shoes, or you can accidentally infect your pet with food.

-A doctor will help prescribe adequate treatment, and if necessary, additional sanitization of household items is carried out and, if necessary, treatment of family members or other pets.
-Usually, after the negative factor is eliminated, the hair grows back quickly, and for the best result, it is worth stocking up on special preparations and care products for it.
+A doctor will help prescribe adequate treatment, and if necessary, additional sanitary treatment of household items is carried out and, if necessary, treatment of family members or other pets.
+Usually, after eliminating the negative factor, the fur quickly grows back, and for better results it is worth stocking up on special preparations and care products.

-Pet hair care is an important condition for proper maintenance.
-In addition, the condition of the villi can help identify possible health problems, as well as negative external factors.
+Caring for your pet's fur is an important condition for proper maintenance.
+In addition, the condition of the villi can help determine possible health problems, as well as negative external factors.
 The main causes of hair loss in domestic cats, as well as ways to solve this problem, are discussed in the information provided.

-Fluffy and affectionate cats are a real decoration of any home.
-A beautiful coat is not only a sign of grooming, but also a reflection of the state of health.
-However, often households begin to notice wool not only on the animal, but also on the floor, upholstered furniture.
-The reasons why a cat's hair falls out are very diverse - from physiological molting to serious infectious diseases.
-Most often, this phenomenon is caused by frivolous reasons and is quickly corrected by rational nutrition, vitamins, and hygiene procedures.
+Fluffy and affectionate cats are a real decoration for any home.
+A beautiful fur coat is not only a sign of well-grooming, but also a reflection of the state of health.
+However, household members often begin to notice fur not only on the animal, but also on the floor and upholstered furniture.
+The reasons why a cat's hair will fall out are very diverse - from physiological molting to serious infectious diseases.
+Most often, this phenomenon is caused by non-serious reasons and is quickly corrected with a balanced diet, vitamins, and hygiene procedures.

 Read in this article